milvus-io/milvus/docs/design_docs/milvus_proto.md

   // The collection ID you want to describe int64 collectionID = 4;

-  // If time_stamp is not zero, will describe collection success when time_stamp >= created collection timestamp, otherwise will throw error. uint64 time_stamp = 5;
+  // If time_stamp is not zero, will describe collection success when time_stamp >= created collection timestamp, otherwise will throw an error. uint64 time_stamp = 5;
 }
 ```